Regulatory Considerations for North America

 Microban antiviral technologies can be used in almost any manufactured product or surface.

 Antiviral claims are public health claims, and we need to adhere to regulatory requirements and allowances in the global region of sale of the treated product.
-Microban’s global regulatory team can aid your marketing department in developing compliant antiviral claims language to assist you in avoiding costly enforcement action and product recalls from regulatory bodies.
+Microban’s global regulatory team can aid your marketing department in developing compliant antiviral claims language to assist you in avoiding costly enforcement actions, and product recalls from regulatory bodies.

 ISO 18184 Textiles - Determination of antiviral activity of textile products: